Toledo EdisonAssistance & Service Programs

 - Percentage of Income Payment Plan Plus (PIPP Plus) -- 1-800-282-0880

 The Percentage of Income Payment Plan Plus (PIPP Plus) is an extended payment arrangement that allows regulated gas and electric companies to accept payments based on a percentage of a customer's household income.
 Eligible customers have a household income at or below 150% of the federal poverty level.

-Customers who are no longer eligible for PIPP Plus because of their household income may participate in the PIPP Plus Arrearage Crediting (PAC) plan.
+Customers who are no longer eligible for PIPP Plus because of their household income may participate in the PIPP Arrearage Crediting (PAC) plan.
 PAC helps customers pay off the amount in arrears that was deferred while enrolled in PIPP Plus.
-Download PIPP Plus brochure
+Download PIPP Plus Brochure.

 HEAP is a federally funded grant program administered by the State of Ohio Department of Development through a network of local community action agencies.
 HEAP provides customers help with paying winter heating bills, and occasionally summer cooling bills.